bigeasy/interrupt/README.md

 errors from many different waiting asynchronous calls and report them in a bouquet of failure on the command line and in my server logs.

+## Overview

 This library generates and `Error` that is specific to Node.js and generally more useful than the `Error` that comes with Node.js.
 This is fine because the useful bits of `Error` that comes with Node.js are already non-standard and the standard itself is not very useful at all.

-The problem with Error is that it reports one and only one message with very little context other than the error message and stack trace.
-There are additional concepts in exception handling missing in JavaScript that Interrupt re-introduces.
+JavaScript's minimal `Error` lacks support for some of the most common concepts in exception handling found in other languages.
+Interrupt re-introduces:

  * One or more nested exceptions as causes.
  * Context for each exception in the form of attached properties.
- * Nested exceptions and context preserved in the `Error.stack` and extracted by parsing `Error.stack`.
+ * Single statement delcare and throw exceptions.
+ * Plain-text, human-readable and machine-parsable reports that include all of the above.
+ * Plain-text, human-readable and machine-parsable that work with default Node.js error reporting.

-Appears to be a piffle but it is pretty effective and easier to use than fiddling with `Error` directly even with ES6 support for classical inheritance.
+Interrupt may appear to be a piffle but it is pretty effective and easier to use than fiddling with `Error` directly even with ES6 support for classical inheritance.

+In addition to the useful report with nested exceptions, the ability to declare and error, set context properties and throw it in one statement reduces chatter.
+Exceptions are off the happy path and a lot of chatter to setup an exception is aesethtically unpleasing.
+Interrupt makes it possible to throw a detailed exception with a one liner (or one statementer.)

 ```javascript
 var interrupt = require('.').createInterrupter('module')